ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 ## Guide

-#### General
+#### Compatibility

 The overlays will not work in Fullscreen Mode.
 Instead they will only work in:
  - DirectX11: Windowed or Fullscreen Windowed Mode
  - Vulkan: Windowed Mode

+The tool only works in Windows, no support for other OS.

 #### Main Overlay

-The Main Overlay shows each itemtype with its color.
-While fetching data it shows a loading bar.
+The Main Overlay shows each itemtype with its color and while fetching data it shows a loading bar.
 When you have enough items of a specific itemtype the image will grey out.
 If you have Lootfilter Manipulation activated, this is the time to refresh your lootfilter ingame.

-You can just drag the Main Overlay whereever you want except if you set the opacity to 0 (better set it to 0.01).
+You can just drag the Main Overlay whereever you want, except if you set the opacity to 0 (better set it to 0.01).

 #### Stashtab Overlay

 The Stashtab Overlay highlights items in a specific order if you have full sets in a stashtab.
 No more wondering which part is missing when selling.
 Also this way you can put 2 sets in one inventory.

 If you want to change position or size of the Stashtabs Overlay, you have to press the "Edit" button on the Main Overlay.
-Then you can drag the Stashtabs Overlay around and resize it (bottom right corner) except if you set the opacity to 0 (better set it to 0.01).
+Then you can drag the Stashtabs Overlay around and resize it (bottom right corner), except if you set the opacity to 0 (better set it to 0.01).
 At the moment the tabheader sizes are optimized for full hd.
 I will add support for manually editing these later.

 #### Stashtabs Order